apache/cordova-medic/README.md

   - platform, mobilespec, js, and plugins from master branch (cordova-js is built and copied in).
   - There are two separate builders, which performs builds in different environments (VS2012 + MSBuild 4.0 / VS2013 + MSBuild 12.0)

-- Windows8 tests:
-  - platform, mobilespec, js, and plugins from master branch (cordova-js is built and copied in)
-  - Tests are executed on Local Machine, no support to run tests on connected device.

 - Windows Universal platform tests:
   - platform, mobilespec, js, and plugins from master branch (cordova-js is built and copied in)
   - Tests are executed on Local Machine, mobilespec app for --phone target is launched on emulator.
 Running mobilespec app on attached devices not supported yet.